osmandapp/docs/content/osmand/map/raster-maps.md

 {% data reusables.general.article-not-complete %}

-Hillshade / Slope are raster offline maps that are displayed as a special 4th map layer - Terrain.
-These maps are created from 1 huge raster map and divided into several regions for easy loading.
-It is not needed to switch between maps if use multiple regions happens automatically.
-Only Hillashade or Terrain is supported as 4th layer, though they could be combined if you use one of [the maps as underlay or overlay](/osmand/map/raster-maps#select-map-as-main--underlay--overlay-layer).
+Hillshade / Slope are raster offline maps that are displayed as a special map layer - Terrain (2nd overlay).
+These maps are created from 1 source (global planet file) and divided into regions, but it is not needed to switch between maps cause it's been merged automatically.
+You can exclusively select Hillshade and Terrain layer, though you could be combined if you use [as underlay or overlay](#select-map-as-main--underlay--overlay-layer).

 ![Terrain layers](/assets/images/plugins/online-maps/terrain_two_layers.png)

-To download and install Hillshade / Slope Maps, you need to enable [Contour lines plugin](/osmand/plugins/contour-lines).
-This feature is paid, check out our [paid packages and subscriptions](/osmand/purchases).
+To download and install Hillshade / Slope Maps, you need to enable / purchase [Contour lines plugin](/osmand/plugins/contour-lines).

 **Configuring the display options for Hillshade / Slope layer**